 Small GTPase networks

-The most important proteins organizing intracellular transport are small GTPases, molecular switches that can exist in an ON- and OFF-state regulating vesicle formation, transport and fusion.
-Importantly, the activities of these proteins are regulated in complex biochemical networks, which can give rise to emergent properties and collective behavior.
+Small GTPases are molecular switches that can exist in an ON- and OFF-state and thereby regulate a wide variety of cellular processes in eukaryotic cells, such as vesicle formation, transport and fusion.
+The activities of these proteins are regulated in complex regulatory networks, which can give rise to dynamic activity patterns in the living cells.

 PEOPLE WORKING ON THIS PROJECT